 - Watch the humidity level of your home

 Keep the humidity level of your home at a healthy level (about 25-40%).
+Regular AC repairs and maintenance is a must!
 When there is too much moisture in the air it promotes the growth of dust mites, mold, and other allergens.
 To little moisture can cause dry skin, respiratory ailments such as allergies and colds and damage to wood furniture and floors.